BenjaminSiskoo/nSide/README.txt

 ===========================
    Revised emulator name and copyright information.

-   Replaced fc/input/* with fc/controller/* and fc/system/peripherals.cpp,
-   overhauling the device implementation to depend on controller objects like in the Super Famicom emulator.

    The read registers at $4016 and $4017 only have 5 bits each, not 6, so cpu.mdr() is ANDed with 0xe0 instead of 0xc0.